SONGYALOU/SharingRoomApp/README.md

 # SharingRoomApp
-This is the the project of the teacher Qiu.
+This is the project of the teacher Qiu.